radgrad/docusaurus2/docs/evaluation/211-s22-feedback.md

+---
+title: Spring 2022 User Feedback
+sidebar_label: S22 Feedback
+hide_table_of_contents: true
+---

+## Overview

 Total students: 136, 42 responses

+## Student comments

-Looking at RadGrad, knowing I'm not the best person at Computer Science, makes me feel less anxious about my possible future in the job field.
+(1) Looking at RadGrad, knowing I'm not the best person at Computer Science, makes me feel less anxious about my possible future in the job field.
 After looking at all the other possible jobs, I'm thinking that I may want to continue pursuing being a Software Engineer because it's such a broad job.
 I saw that being a Full Stack Developer might be a job that I want or even an App Developer or a game Developer just because I like the aspect of creating something.

 In addition, I got to look at all of the different classes that I could possibly learn.
 If I'm being honest, I haven't been doing the